 When the flow of chi to a sector is compromised – through structural imbalance or poor placement of furniture – the Feng Shui practitioner advises the necessary steps to rectify this before it has a corresponding negative effect on the lives of the people living there.

-We’d like to renovate Bedroom 3 for guests to include an ensuite.
-We were advised however to choose another bedroom because Bedroom 3 sits in the SE area of the home.
-What would you recommend?”
+“We’d like to renovate Bedroom 3 for guests to include an ensuite.
+But because Bedroom 3 sits in the SE area of the home we were advised not to.
+What do you recommendations?”

 Bella’s first instinct was a good one to renovate Bedroom 3.
 Prescribing the room’s location based exclusively on the compass direction would conflict with other criteria for this renovation.
 Principally it would not give the guests – or the owners – the same degree of privacy.
 The fallout that might ensue could easily undermine a decision based on the compass alone, in my view.
 Bella had other questions on her mind.